serverless/blog/posts/2018-06-06-build-geosearch-graphql-api-aws-appsync-elasticsearch.md

 Voila!
 We now have our GraphQL API fully deployed.
 Let's log in to the AWS console and run some queries against it.

-First let's create a place in Australia.
+To start off, how about we create a place in Australia:

 ```GraphQL
 mutation CreatePlace {
   createPlace(input: {